-To identify this condition, which unfortunately many are unaware even exists it is important to understand what it is, the feelings that often lead to emotional eating, and the differences between emotional hunger and physical hunger.
+Unfortunately many are unaware that emotional eating even exists.
+It is important to understand what are the feelings that lead to emotional eating.
+We should realize the differences between emotional hunger and physical hunger.

-There is a common misconception that emotional eating stems from a lack of control on the part of the person affected.
+There is a common misconception that emotional eating stems from a lack of control.
 However, experts disagree.
 Psychologists believe that it is far more complicated than that.

-For many, emotional eating goes beyond something of choice and can be a chronic state where the person engaging in this type of behavior does not even realize that it is happening.
+For many people, emotional eating goes beyond something of choice.
+Comfort eating can be a chronic state where the person does not even realize that it is happening.

 Using food to celebrate, as a reward or as a pick me up every once in a while isn’t a bad thing.
-However, if your first impulse when you are upset, exhausted, lonely, stressed, angry, or bored is to open the refrigerator and look for something to snack on, this is a sign of a problem that needs to be addressed.
+However, if your first impulse when you are upset, exhausted, lonely, stressed, angry, or bored is to open the refrigerator, this is a sign of compulsive eating.

-One of the classic signs of an emotional eater is eating alone, and being worried that someone will notice or see how much or how often they ate.
+One of the classic signs of an emotional eater is eating alone.
+Often they are worried that someone will notice how much or how often they ate.

 Using food to make yourself feel better sets you on an unhealthy cycle that is difficult, but not impossible to break.
-People who are emotional eaters tend to feel as though they are being controlled by their food cravings, but eating doesn’t stave off the emotional hunger they are feeling.
+People who are emotional eaters tend to feel as though they are being controlled by their food cravings.
+The problem is that eating doesn’t stave off the emotional hunger they are feeling.

-In fact, more often than not, it piles more on top of the root problem as emotional eaters often feel worse after giving into emotional eating than they did before doing so.
+In fact, more often than not, it piles more on top of the root problem.
+Emotional eaters often feel worse after giving into comfort eating than they did before doing so.
+(Source)

 The feelings of guilt for consuming so many calories and not having more willpower just make things worse.

-Compounded to that, emotional eaters don’t know how to deal with their emotions healthily, and since they use food do not seek out healthy alternatives, and so have more and more difficulties controlling their weight and will have less and less power over both food and feelings.
+Compounded to that, emotional eaters don’t know how to deal with their emotions healthily.
+They have more and more difficulties controlling their weight and less and less power over both food and feelings.

 If you feel that you, or someone you know, maybe an emotional eater, read on to learn more about the emotions that are often responsible for leading people into emotional eating.